CodeOfArdonia/Throwable/README.md

 If you want to make something throwable, add to `#throwable:throwable` item tag.

+Sometimes you may not want to throw when offhand has item (such as shield), configurable in `#throwable:disable_when_offhand` tag.

 By default, all swords can be thrown.
 Once you have thrown, you need to click it to pick up.

 ## Configuration